Interweb (song)

-"Interweb" is a song recorded by American singer Poppy from her debut studio album, Poppy.Computer, which was released on October 6, 2017.
-It was released on July 17, 2017 by Mad Decent Records as the fourth single from the record.
+"Interweb" is a song recorded by American singer Poppy.
+It was released by Mad Decent on July 17, 2017 as the fourth single from her debut studio album, Poppy.Computer (2017).
+The electropop song was written by Poppy, Simon Wilcox and the producer Titanic Sinclair.

 Composition

 "Interweb" is an electro-infused new wave and 1990s-inspired EDM song with a length of three minutes and forty nine seconds.
 It moves at a tempo of 114 beats per minute in a 4/4 time signature.
 The song's instrumentation features a basic house beat and a disco bassline.
 The song features "internet-obsessive" lyrics.

 Critical reception

 Benjamin Groff of We Are The Guard wrote that the song "is a mockery of Taylor Swift Illuminati conspiracy theories, as well as bleaker, sadder realities - the isolation, depression, and searching common to so many of us."
 Jake Visnawath of Paper wrote that "Poppy seems to own her possessive powers for the first time in the track."
 Golden Boy Press wrote that the character of Poppy "doesn't disappear even when she sings, she keeps it going in a way that's new, fresh, and interesting."